Business Risks

 Overview of Risk

-Business alliances and acquisitions conducive to the group's key growth strategies may not produce the expected group synergy due to various changes, for instance in the operating environment after the alliance or acquisition is made, resulting in dissolution of the alliance or financial losses.
+Business alliances and acquisitions conducive to the group's key growth strategies may not produce the expected group synergy due to the change of operating environment after the alliance or acquisition is made, resulting in dissolution of the alliance or financial losses.
 In that event, the dissolution of the alliance or the recording of impairment losses on goodwill or intangible assets due to inability to realize the anticipated benefits from the acquisition or alliance, could have a significant adverse effect on the group's operating results and financial condition.

 Countermeasures

-In order to make appropriate business alliances and acquisitions and pursue subsequent sustainable growth, the group conducts detailed due diligence and valuation of the target companies or assets, holds extensive discussion by the Board of Director s, and monitors business operations after the alliance commences or acquisition is completed.
-The group also engages outside experts when necessary, and works to develop in-house talent with the ability to effectively execute alliances and acquisitions.
+In order to make appropriate business alliances and acquisitions and pursue subsequent sustainable growth, the group conducts detailed due diligence and valuation of the target companies or assets, holds extensive discussion by the Board of Directors, and monitors business operations after the alliance commences or acquisition is completed.
+The group also engages outside experts when necessary, and works on human capital development with the ability to implement.

 Digitalization